-CONCAT (string, string[,]) [Function]

-Returns a string consisting of each string in sequence.
-CONCAT("abc", "def",

-"ghi") has a value of "abcdefghi".
-The resultant string is truncated to a maximum

-of 32767 bytes.
+CONCAT (string, string[, ...])
+[Function] Returns a string consisting of each string in sequence.
+CONCAT("abc", "def", "ghi") has a value of "abcdefghi".
+The resultant string is truncated to a maximum of 32767 bytes.

--

-RINDEX (haystack, needle) [Function] Returns a positive integer indicating the position of the first (for INDEX) or last (for RINDEX) occurrence of needle in haystack.
-Returns 0 if haystack does not contain needle.
+INDEX (haystack, needle) [Function] RINDEX (haystack, needle) [Function] Returns a positive integer indicating the position of the first (for INDEX) or last (for RINDEX) occurrence of needle in haystack.
+Returns 0 if haystack does n not contain needle.
 Returns 1 if needle is the empty string.

-INDEX (haystack, needles, needle_len) RINDEX (haystack, needle, needle_len) [Function] Divides needles into multiple needles, each with length needle_len, which must be a positive integer that evenly divides the length of needles.
+INDEX (haystack, needles, needle_len) RINDEX (haystack, needle, needle_len) Divides needles into multiple needles, each with length n positive integer that evenly divides the length of needles positive integer that evenly divides the length of needles.
 Searches haystack for the occurrences of each needle and returns a positive integer indicating the byte index of the beginning of the first (for INDEX) or last (for RINDEX) needle it finds.
 Returns 0 if haystack does not contain any of the needles, or if needles is the empty string.